 Along with asanas, pranayama and meditation can also help with emotional balance.
-For example, if you feel like you need to settle down a bit, you can practice Ujjayi Pranayam (Psychic Breath) which will have the affect of making you go deeper inside yourself.
+For example, if you feel like you need to settle down a bit, you can practice Ujjayi Pranayam (Psychic Breath) which will have the effect of making you go deeper inside yourself.
 To practice this, sit quietly with eyes closed and back straight.
 On the inhale, partially close your glottis in your throat and make a sighing sound.
 You can exhale normally.
 Continue for a few minutes or as long as is comfortable.
 This will help you feel centered and calm and is good for extroverted people.

 On the other hand, Singh Garjana (Lion Roaring) is a good pranayama practice for introverted people.
 This will bring energy and confidence when needed.
 To practice this, sit on your heels with big toes touching and heels apart.
-Knees are in front of you and you should place your hands on the floor between your knees with palms flat on floor.
+Knees are in front of you and you should place your hands on the floor between your knees with palms flat on the floor.
 Fingers should be pointing back toward you, elbows are straight.
 Take a big inhale and on the exhale, let out a loud roar while sticking out your tongue and rolling eyes from the ceiling to the floor.
 Repeat a few times as is comfortable.

 These 2 practices are examples of how you can take your mental and emotional state into your own hands and make changes as needed.

 Sit with back straight in a comfortable seated position.
 Imagine that there are greyish fumes coming off of your back and floating down and away by your tailbone.
-As thoughts come up, send them back and away to float with the vapours.
-Imagine your body being cleared of all the impressions, pains, thoughts, etc, that are clogging it up and continue sending that greyness and dirtiness back and away.
+As thoughts come up, send them back and away to float with the vapors.
+Imagine your body is cleared of all the impressions, pains, thoughts, etc, that are clogging it up and continue sending that greyness and dirtiness back and away.
 Continue for 5-10 minutes as needed.
 This practice can deepen over time.
 This is a useful tool to feel more on top of things emotionally and to help clear our minds.
 As a result, life can be easier to deal with which leads to more balance.

 Nutrition and Ayurveda